Can Geoengineering Save Climate Change Vulnerable Nations?

 Solar Radiation Management (SRM)

-Solar Radiation Management (SRM) technique does not treat the root cause of the problem, which is reducing greenhouse gas emissions but is helpful in emergency cases, for example, to avoid reaching a climate tipping point.
+The Solar Radiation Management (SRM) technique does not treat the root cause of the problem, which is reducing greenhouse gas emissions, but is helpful in emergencies, for example, to avoid reaching a climate tipping point.

 According to one study, SRM includes:

-• Increasing the surface reflectivity by painting human structures with white paint, use of crops with high reflectivity, or covering deserts with reflective material.
+• Increasing the surface reflectivity by painting human structures with white paint, using high-reflectivity crops, or covering deserts with reflective material.

 • Enhancement of marine cloud reflectivity

-• Mimicking effects of volcanic eruptions by injecting the stratosphere with sulphate aerosols
+• Mimicking the effects of volcanic eruptions by injecting the stratosphere with sulphate aerosols

 Is Geoengineering feasible?